 Photographer Christian Brylle gets introspective with a mold-breaking model who's still a bookworm at heart

-In this series, photographer Christian Brylle captures models in their most natural states of being, revealing professional chameleons as their idiosyncratic selves.
+In his series About Face, photographer Christian Brylle captures models in their most natural states of being, revealing professional chameleons as their idiosyncratic selves.
 “These pictures are acts of pure portraiture—capturing the individual’s personality using light and shadow, movement and gesticulation,” Brylle says.
 “No interference.
 No distractions.”
 He sees the photographer’s task as capturing “the moments when the subject’s spirit reveals itself,” transcending the physical and withstanding time.

 Lineisy Montero Feliz dreamt of working in fashion since she was a kid, aspiring to be a fashion designer.
 Instead, she was scouted by her mother agent at an amusement park in her native Santo Domingo, in the Dominican Republic.
 When she turned 18, she walked her first show and Prada before booking nearly every major campaign possible and adorning the covers of top fashion magazines.
 In 2015, she walked in 61 shows.
 She has since paved the way for numerous Dominican models, ushering in a new wave of beauty in the elitist fashion world (consider Ysaunny Brito, Anyelina Rosa, and Hiandra Martínez—all of whom have emerged as fashion face fixtures).
 Here, Montero tells Document about her life, career, and the strong women in her family who continue to inspire her.